khubaibshah786/Weather_Dashboard/README.md

 # Description

-I've created a weather application that allows users to search for the current weather by searhing a city name and a 5-day forecast for any location.
+We have created a weather application that allows users to search for the current weather by searhing a city name and a 5-day forecast for any location.
 The main features include:

 Search History: The application stores search history locally, allowing users to quickly access past search queries.
 The search history is displayed as buttons, making it easy for users to revisit previous searches.